 Finland, the land of thousands of lakes and streams, has a very unusual resort in the little town of Nyslott, says a traveler.
 It is built on islands, a true Venice of the North.
 One is-tartue Venice of the North.
 One is-ther a true Venice of the North.
 One is-ther are the others, with little wooden bridges giving ample communication for all needs.
 It is not a sleepy town by any means, but a holiday resort.
-There are hotels, a casino, and medici-nal waters in which the invalids im-s55000.00 Nervin E. Stevens merse themselves.
+There are hotels, a casino, and medici-nal waters in which the invalids im-s 55000.00 Nervin E. Stevens were the bound of the North.
+One is-there are other baths.
+At Nyslott It is Nervin E. Stevens and Chorus merse themselves.
 At Olafsbad, close by, are other baths.
 At Nyslott it is a pleasure to be sick, and it costs very little to stay there for a long holiday.